aniketpant/aniketpant.github.com/_posts/2011-11-18-prima-facie.md

 Untie your hands
 Let your thoughts wonder
 Into a dreamland
-Don’t let him drive you to his Doom!
+Don't let him drive you to his Doom!

 Sadness is not all around me
 It just find some pieces in my life
 Ruins, not everything is like that
 Find what you want
 Take it and keep it safe
-Don’t let misery fall upon it!
+Don't let misery fall upon it!